Did John Cena’s Wisdom Keep WWE Wrestler From Being Put Out To Pasture? [Opinion]

 — Jerkstore (@AustinRocksFace) February 24, 2017

-The Big Show holds Cena high on a pedestal and he does this for good reason.
+The Big Show holds Cena high on a pedestal, and he does this for good reason.
 It seems the Big Show has a “self-deprecating” sense of humor, so putting himself down has been his way of getting a laugh for a long time now.
 Cena refuses to let the Big Show knock himself.
 It was something that Cena said to him on a frequent basis when he would put himself down that made him realize he didn’t have to do this.

-Cena said, ” Show, you don’t have to knock yourself, I’ll do it for you.”
+Cena said, “Show, you don’t have to knock yourself, I’ll do it for you.”

 The Big Show cites how Cena has a way of bringing the self-worth level up a few notches for everyone around him.
-Cena has done this for the Big Show, who is now wanting to make himself more “marketable” for future gigs that pop up in the entertainment sector outside of WWE wrestling.
+Cena has done this for the Big Show, who now wants to make himself more “marketable” for future gigs that pop up in the entertainment sector outside of WWE wrestling.

 No major lifestyle change is easy.
 It takes hard work and I'm just getting started. #GiantInTheGym https://t.co/iUC4Opdxc5